kboul/assign-tanks-to-vessels/README.md

     * Owner
     * Assign Tank To Vessel

+Also, the **Vessels Grid** will be displayed containing 5 expandable Accordions corresponding to a tank's cylinder type.
+These are:
+    * MOX-40
+    * MOX-10
+    * MOX-5
+    * MOX-2

-The 5 first columns display the new inserted tank information.
+The 5 first columns of the Registered Tanks table display the new inserted tank information.
 The 6th column (**Assign Tank To Vessel**) contains a button named **Assign**.
 Clicking on that button triggers the display of a modal that contains a drop-down list to select in which vessel the selected tank should be assigned.